Ivory-Hnt/edulink-tui/readme.md

 # Edul - Edulink-TUI
-A text based Edulink client.
+A text based Edulink client for Linux.

+## Notice: Edul only works on Linux and Android, not Windows, Mac or IOS.
+To use Edul on Windows, switch to Linux (or setup a WSL instance such as Arch or Ubuntu if your stuborn).

 # Installation

+Desktop/PC:

 Please copy this, paste it then execute it in your shell: